lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 # Adoption of the app by the public
 I was excited by the announcement of Canada's digital tracking app after hearing about the success in South Korea and China.
 However, as I highlighted above, I later uninstalled app because no one was using it.

-The [paper](https://www.science.org/doi/10.1126/science.abb6936) mentions some important points.
+The paper[^digital contact tracing paper] mentions some important points.
 Firstly, in China the app was a success because:

 > Public health policy was implemented using an app that was not compulsory but was required to move between quarters and into public spaces and public transport.

 Obviously, that sort of adoption has not happened in Canada and probably will not.
 Only 15-20% of the Canada's population has installed the app.
 If we play with some simulations here and assume 20% of Canadians will self-isolate, maybe assuming 20% of infections will be stopped, this is still not enough to move COVID-19 into endemic phase.
-This [analysis](https://ncase.me/covid-19/) done quite early during the pandemic, which was based on early research and the less transmissible original COVID-19 variant, states we only need to stop 60% of infections.
+This analysis[^analysis] done quite early during the pandemic, which was based on early research and the less transmissible original COVID-19 variant, states we only need to stop 60% of infections.

 {{ blogImg(img="60.png") }}